RedLeafe/nixos_config/README.md

 `cd nixos_config` and check it out!

-`alt+f2` for chromium, view other keybinds in the i3 config at common/modules/i3
+`alt+f2` for chromium, `alt+d` for dmenu app launcher, view other keybinds in the i3 config at common/modules/i3

 when you add or remove files, be sure to run `git add` or nix wont reflect the changes.